-The Association entered into a credit agreement on July 1, 2020 that is effective through June 30, 2021, which renewed a credit agreement previously executed on July 19, 2019 that was effective through July 30, 2020.
+The Association entered into a credit agreement on June 28, 2023 that is effective through June 27, 2024.
+Previous credit agreements for 2023 and 2022 were executed on June 28, 2022 and effective through June 28, 2023 and executed on June 29, 2021 and effective through June 29, 2022.
 Under the credit agreements, the Association has access to a limited purpose revolving line of credit loan in the amount up to \$100,000,000.
 The purpose of these executed agreements is to provide the Association with funds to cover immediate cash flow needs resulting from a catastrophic event affecting the state of North Carolina.
-As part of the credit agreement, the Association and North Carolina Insurance Underwriting Association (NCIUA), a related organization, are required to maintain a combined \$30,000,000 cash balance with the issuing bank.
-During 2020 and 2019, the Association and NCIUA appropriately maintained the minimum balance required under the agreement.

 Should a catastrophic event occur in the state of North Carolina, the Association is statutorily granted the authority to issue a Special Assessment to its Members.
 The Board of Directors approved Special Assessment would serve as collateral for any draws on the revolving line of credit loan, up to the maximum of the approved Special Assessment amount or \$100,000,000.
-For any outstanding loan amounts related to the revolving line of credit, interest will accrue at a variable rate of one-month London Interbank Offered Rate (LIBOR) + 1.75%.
-Interest will accrue at a variable rate of one-month LIBOR + 0.85% for outstanding amounts related to the previously executed credit agreement.
-Interest shall be computed and charged for the actual number of days elapsed on the basis of a year consisting of 360 days.
+For any outstanding loan amounts related to the revolving line of credit, interest would accrue at a variable rate of Secured Overnight Financing Rate (SOFR) +2.00%.
+Interest would be computed and charged for the actual number of days elapsed on the basis of a year consisting of 360 days.

-The Association did not draw on the line of credit during 2020 or 2019.
-As of December 31, 2020 and 2019, the Association did not have any outstanding balances in relation to the line of credit.
+The Association did not draw on the line of credit during 2023 or 2022.
+As of December 31, 2023 and 2022, the Association did not have any outstanding balances in relation to the line of credit.